ponder-sh/ponder/docs/api-reference/ponder-config-js.md

         kind: "postgres";
         connectionString: string;
       };

-  graphql?: {
-    port?: number; // default: 42069
 };
-};
 ```

-[inset box] Avoid using new JavaScript features not available in your target Node.js version. `ponder.config.js` will not be parsed by TypeScript or ESBuild.
+**Note: Avoid using new JavaScript features not available in your target Node.js version. `ponder.config.js` will not be parsed by TypeScript or ESBuild.**